goodmami/pe/docs/specification.md

 ## Expression Value Types

-- Niladic: No value
+- Niladic: expression emits no value
-- Monadic: A single value
+- Monadic: expression always emits a single value
-- Variadic: More than one value
+- Variadic: expression emits any number (zero or more) values
-- Deferred: Value type depends on resolved expression
+- Deferred: value type depends on a resolved expression

+Note that the *variadic* type is a generalization which defines an expression's behavior in **pe**; some expressions always emit one or more value while some always emit a fixed number.
+A *monadic* expression (e.g., `[ab]`) may therefore behave differently from a *variadic* expression with a single value (e.g., `'a' / 'b'`).

 ## Grammar Syntax